pleabargain/EnglishHelpsYourCareer/idioms.md

 *  (UK) If you box clever, you use your intelligence to get what you want, even if you have to cheat a bit.

 # Boxing and coxing
-*  If people are boxing and coxing, they are sharing responsibilities so that one of them is working while the other isn't.
+*  (UK) If people are boxing and coxing, they are sharing responsibilities so that one of them is working while the other isn't.
 It  can also be used when couples are sharing a house, but their relationship has broken down and when one is at home,  the other stays out.

 # Brain surgery
 *  If something is not brain surgery, it isn't very complicated or difficult to understand or master.